Skip to content

 Political tokens

-The miniature depicted above was possibly commissioned by Sir Thomas Vavasour, one of Elizabeth’s gentlemen of the court.
+The miniature depicted below was possibly commissioned by Sir Thomas Vavasour, one of Elizabeth’s gentlemen of the court.
 It is believed to have been produced by Nicholas Hilliard in the 1590s and is one of the finest and largest miniatures of Queen Elizabeth I to employ the 'Mask of Youth'.

 Promotion from the court